twentysecondproject/VATSIM-data/README.md

 `Port Au Prince FIR API (Coming soon with new website)`

+### What does the script do?
+It is able to return:

+User data. (with CID input)

+Metar at an airport.
+(With ICAO Input)

+Online controllers at an airport.
+(With ICAO (IATA if in the US) input)

 If you want to submit your API open a Pull Request and add yours in 'to be implemented'.